dariuszp/myrouter/README.md

 * Route params are check against regexp, default regexp for route param is "[^/]+" so "/" in route param is not allowed by default
 * when you match path, you get route data and params passed to route
 * if more than one route match path, first will be working
-* MatchByMethod is little quicker because it will loop only over routes with that method
+* MatchByMethod is little quicker than Match because it will loop only over routes with that method

 License: **MIT**